 2017 Memories Look at Me, Gallery EM, Seoul

 2008 The Only Thing That I Believe, Kasia Kay Art Project, Chicago

 Selected Group Exhibitions & Performance

-Sense of Rhythm: Rules and Movements, SeMA, Buk-Seoul Museum of Art, Seoul, Korea
+Sense of Rhythm: Rules and Movements, SeMA, Buk-Seoul Museum of Art, Seoul, KR

-Not Your Ordinary Storage, Songeun Art Storage, Seoul, Korea
+Not Your Ordinary Storage, Songeun Art Storage, Seoul, KR

 La Triennale di Milano, Making is Thinking is Making: New Korean Craft, Milan, Italy

 La Nuit de L’instant, Marseille, France